jarviscanada/jarvis_data_eng_AdhamElatris/README.md

 **Typing Speed Game** [[GitHub](https://github.com/aelatris/TypingGame)]: Developed a responsive typing game designed to help improve keyboard reactivity by testing users’ speed with random words.
 The game features customizable timers and difficulty settings, utilizing JavaScript, HTML, CSS, and a REST API.

+**LoueMonChar** [[GitHub](https://github.com/aelatris/Api-location-auto)]: LoueMonChar is a mobile app that allows users to rent or list their vehicles.
+The app connects users with a car rental service, enabling them to find a car that suits their needs or offer their own vehicle for rent.
+Users receive payment based on the rental duration and the car model.
+The app’s API facilitates seamless data sharing with the rental service to enhance the user experience.

 ## Professional Experiences